Creating an email template

 If you see any issues with your template or want to make any changes, click Edit Email to return to the editor.

-Be sure to save your template by clicking Save Template in the bottom right corner of the editor.
+Be sure to save your template by clicking Save Template.
 You’re now ready to use this template in any campaign or Canvas step you choose.

 If you make any edits to an existing template, those changes will not be reflected in campaigns created using previous versions of that template.